aumii01codes/notes/API.md

 ![](images/variables.png) <br><br>

 **AUTHORIZATION [auth]** <br>
 There are multiple methods for authorizing a request.
+Some examples are:
+- Basic Auth (username and password)
+- OAuth (delegated authorization)
-Some examples are Basic Auth (username and password), OAuth (delegated authorization), and API Keys (secret strings registered to a developer from an API portal).
+- API Keys (secret strings registered to a developer from an API portal). <br>

 APIs that use API Key auth usually allow developers to sign up in a developer portal, where they will receive a random API Key that can be used to authorize their requests to the API.
 The API Key allows the API to track who is making calls and how often.

-The Postman Library API v2 uses very light protection and does not require you to register for an API Key.
+The Postman Library API v2 uses very light protection and does not require you to register for an API Key.<br>
-Header name[key]: api-key
+Header name[key]: api-key<br>
-Header value: postmanrulz
+Header value: postmanrulz<br>

+** ** <br>